History of the Franco-Americans

-The Franco-Americans, or French Americans, are a group of people of French, French-Canadian, and Acadian descent living in the United States.
-Today there are 11.8 million Franco-Americans in the US and 1.6 million Franco-Americans who speak French at home.
+The Franco-Americans, or French Americans, are a group of people of French and French-Canadian (Québécois and Acadian) descent living in the United States.
+Today there are 25.8 million Franco-Americans in the US (7.4% of US population) and 1.6 million Franco-Americans who speak French at home.
+In the 2020 United States census, French Americans (25.8 million) were the 4th most common ancestral group, following German Americans (45 million), Irish Americans (38.5 million), and Mexican Americans (37.4 million), and ahead of English Americans (25.5 million), based on the self-reporting ancestry data from the U.S. Census Bureau.
 There are also an additional 450,000 Americans who speak a French-based creole language, for example, Haitian Creole.
 Even though Franco-Americans are a substantial portion of the US population, they are generally less visible than other sizable ethnic groups.
 This is partly because of geographical dispersal (there are many regionally unique Franco-American groups, e.g. Louisiana Creole), and partly because a large proportion of Franco-Americans have acculturated or assimilated.

 Early Franco-American settlers

 The Franco-Americans were never part of the Franco-American alliance, an alliance made between Louis XVI and the United States during the American Revolutionary War.